UAws/CV-3315-Is-All-You-Need/README.md

 ---

 <h1 id="sec:abs">ABSTRACT</h1>
 <p>This competition focus on Urban-Sense Segmentation based on the vehicle camera view.
 Class highly unbalanced Urban-Sense images dataset challenge the existing solutions and further studies.
 Deep Conventional neural network-based semantic segmentation methods such as encoder-decoder architecture and multi-scale and pyramid-based approaches become flexible solutions applicable to real-world applications.
-In this competition, we mainly review the literature and conduct experiments on transformer-driven methods especially SegFormer, to achieve an optimal trade-off between performance and efficiency.
-For example, SegFormer-B0 achieved 74.6% mIoU with the smallest FLOPS, 15.6G, and the largest model, SegFormer-B5 archived 80.2% mIoU.
+In this competition, we review relevant literature and conduct experiments on transformer-driven methods, primarily focusing on SegFormer, aiming for an optimal trade-off between model performance and efficiency.
+For instance, SegFormer-B0 achieved 74.6% mIoU with the smallest FLOPS, 15.6G; the largest model, SegFormer-B5 archived 80.2% mIoU.
 According to multiple factors, including individual case failure analysis, individual class performance, training pressure and efficiency estimation, the final candidate model for the competition is SegFormer-B2 with 50.6 GFLOPS and 78.5% mIoU evaluated on the testing set.</p>
 <h1 id="sec:intro">Background</h1>
 <p>Deep learning has been very successful when working with images as
 data and is currently at a stage where it works better than humans on